Master of Education

 The degree requires the completion of 180 credits and includes four compulsory modules: Music Education: Philosophy, Theory and Practice; Research Methods: Music Education RMME; Dissertation; and Placement.

-Alongside the Master of Education, this programme offers two other potential awards:
+Alongside the Master of Education, this programme offers two other potential exit awards:

 • Postgraduate Diploma: 120 credits, including completion of the Music Education: Philosophy, Theory and Practice, and Placement modules.